nitsvutt/learning-kubernetes/README.md

 ```
 kubectl get services
 ```
-- More often than not, use with options "-o wide" to see more information, "-o yaml" to get the description file, and "--field-selector=''" to get object matching with the specified selector.
+- More often than not, use option:
+    - "-o wide" to see more information.
+    - "-o yaml" to get the description file.
+    - "--field-selector=''" to get objects matching with the specified selector.